Abbeyjp/love-burger/README.md

 - There is no signup as it is a secured with the respective google account whereby, it can only be executed in the respective installed device

-#### Rules

-- Once users have been logged in, they will be asked if they want to see the rules
-- Operation: Do you want to see the rules: Y/N

 #### Start Application

 - If user decide to see different option, they need to just type in the number and click enter